Gullskatten/sirius-soccer/README.md

 **Figure 2:** _Screenshot of the database tables defined in the SQLite-database (from Database view in IntelliJ)_

 ### Parser output (XMI)
 The output file of the transformation can be found and opened directly in your browser [here](https://github.com/Gullskatten/sirius-soccer/blob/main/no.ntnu.soccer.parser/sample.soccer).
+In order to limit the file size of the data set, the group decided to perform parsing selecting only data from the country "England" and a single season "2015/2016".
+The [PerformParser.java](https://github.com/Gullskatten/sirius-soccer/blob/main/no.ntnu.soccer.parser/src/main/java/PerformParsing.java) may however easily be modified to include all countries and seasons.